jeff-hykin/silver_spectacle/README.md

 ## Whats the status of the library?

 There are many planned features.
-This library is under active development, and has not been optimized.
+This library is under active development.
 However, the API is stable, and effectively all changes will only be adding tools to the toolbox.
 Some of the planned features are small:
   - adding a button for clearing the screen of existing graphs
   - an option to save/load all visual data to a file
   - better interfaces for graphs that incrementally update